 You must be at least 18 weeks.
-Walk in patients are welcomed and we are able to provide the results immediately.
-The fee for gender determination is $50.
+We are able to provide the results immediately.
+The fee for gender determination is $70.

-For all diagnostic imaging we are currently priced at $350 inclusive.
-Pls click here for our fee schedule.
+For all diagnostic imaging we are currently priced at $380 inclusive.
+Please click here for our fee schedule.

 Here is a great resource for most of your ultrasound-related questions, check here for the answers to many commonly asked ones.